top of page

 There are fascinating traces of the first Hebridean farmers within the Castle Grounds, a Heritage Lottery funded community archaeology project found flint tools, including a stunning flint arrowhead on Sober Island, and on Gallows Hill we have the remains of a tomb all dating to as early as 4000BC.

 In 1988 A Viking/Norse hoard of broken up silver jewellery, dating to around1000AD, was found near the Sunken Garden.
-It was wrapped in linen cloth and hidden inside a cattle horn and is now held by the National Museum Scotland, Edinburgh.
+It was wrapped in linen cloth and hidden inside a cattle horn and is now on display in the main gallery of Museum nan Eilean.

 The island was ruled by the MacLeods from c.1343 and the area has seen conflict with internal strife between Clans and later with the “Fife Adventurers” and Cromwell’s Roundhead forces.